dinoboff/firebase-json/README.md

 - support multi line ("/* [...] */") and single line ("// [...]") comments;
 - support multi line strings (without escaping the line feed);
-- and disallow duplicate keys in objects.
+- disallow duplicate keys in objects;
+- and allow trailing commas in objects and array.

 ## Example